kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 This post is an overview of the current status of the project and goes into more detail about its unique approach to type-checking!

 ### The aims/direction of the project

 Two things:

-1) It is not aimed at being one-to-one parity with TSC.
+1) It is not aimed at having one-to-one parity with TSC.
 I made the [point last year](/posts/introducing-ezno/#types-and-typescript) that TypeScript's implementation of `any` (and its other _backdoor_ behaviours) make doing type-based optimisations and complete type safety impossible. **In my opinion, 90% of TSC features' are great, so the aim is to be able to use existing syntax and not to break things in a bad ways**.
 2) Following on from 1) this is an experimental project.
 I want to explore new techniques and make previously impossible things possible!
 Building it from scratch makes it a lot more fun and easier to build for me.

 **There is still a lot to do, a lot of JS features are still unimplemented**.
-I am only human 😀, while I can implement features quickly, some other things will require time (also not to overwhelm myself).
+I am only human :smile:, while I can implement features quickly, some other things will require time (also not to overwhelm myself).

 ### Checking performance

 Don't want to dwell too much, there are a lot of places where Ezno could be faster I just haven't had the time to improve and the project is not at a stable place to work on optimising current behaviour.
 However I have seen a few comments that "Ezno does more, so will be slower", so I did some investigating and have some pretty interesting numbers:

 ```shell
 Benchmark 1: oxidation-compiler check ./demo.ts
   Time (mean ± σ):      48.5 ms ±   1.4 ms    [User: 33.6 ms, System: 15.0 ms]
   Range (min … max):    46.6 ms …  55.4 ms    60 runs

 Benchmark 2: tsc --pretty demo.ts
   Time (mean ± σ):      1.658 s ±  0.165 s    [User: 2.364 s, System: 0.103 s]
   Range (min … max):    1.542 s …  2.110 s    10 runs

 Summary
   oxidation-compiler check ./demo.ts ran
    34.21 ± 3.55 times faster than tsc --pretty demo.ts